yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/IMPROVEMENTS_SUMMARY.md

 5. **Robust Error Handling**: Network error fixes and better user feedback
 6. **Proper Access Control**: Role-based restrictions and group management

-The Alpha Lab IT Complaint Portal is now feature-complete and ready for deployment with all requested improvements implemented.
+The AMC Complaint Portal is now feature-complete and ready for deployment with all requested improvements implemented.